mgriley/diva/docs/users_guide.rst

 First, we create a ``Diva`` object.
 Next, we use python's `decorator syntax <https://realpython.com/blog/python/primer-on-python-decorators/>`_ to register our analytics functions ``foo`` and ``bar`` with our ``Diva`` object.
 The ``view`` decorator *does not modify the underlying function* (``view`` just stores a reference to it in the ``Diva`` object).
 You can call ``foo`` or ``bar`` elsewhere in your code as if you weren't using diva at all.
 Finally, we call ``app.run()``, which serves the website linked above.
 The site contains a report for every function we register with our ``Diva`` object.

 You can pass a list of widgets to ``view``.
 The ``bar`` function takes an integer and a float, so we pass the ``Int`` and ``Float`` objects to ``view``.
-As you can see, the webserver generates HTML widgets corresponding to these python objects.
-When we reload the ``bar`` report, the values of these widgets are sent to the server.
-Their values are passed to ``bar``, and the result of ``bar`` is sent back to the browser (converted to HTML).
+As you can see, the webserver generates appropriate HTML widgets.
+When we reload the ``bar`` report, the values of these widgets are sent to the server, passed to ``bar``, and the result of ``bar`` is sent back to the browser (converted to HTML).

 API
 ====

 .. function:: Diva()

-    The constructor for Diva takes no arguments.
+    This internally creates ``self.server``, a Flask object, which is is started by ``run``.
+More complex uses of Diva may require directly modifying this Flask object.

 .. function:: Diva.view(name, widgets=[])

-    ``name`` is what the view will be called in the web interface. ``widgets`` is a (possibly empty) list of diva.widgets.Widget objects.
+    ``name`` is what the view will be called in the web interface. ``widgets`` is an optionally empty list of ``diva.widgets.Widget`` objects.
 Please see the Widgets section for a list of available widgets and what values they pass to the underlying function.
 Intuitively, the widget values are passed to the function in the order that the widgets appear in the list.

     Consider: